Skip to content

 Description

-In Jac, an architype functions similarly to classes in traditional object-oriented programming languages.
+In Jac, an archetype functions similarly to classes in traditional object-oriented programming languages.
 It allows the definition of data structures with both state and behavior encapsulated within.
-The provided Jac code snippet demonstrates the definition and usage of an architype named Car.
+The provided Jac code snippet demonstrates the definition and usage of an archetype named Car.

 Types are annotated directly after the variable name (required for all has variables) and are followed by a colon.
 For instance, make: str declares a variable make of type string.

-An instance of Car is created using the architype name as a constructor, passing in values for make, model, and year.
+An instance of Car is created using the archetype name as a constructor, passing in values for make, model, and year.
 This instance is assigned to the variable car.

-Instance methods are invoked using the dot notation on the instance (car.display_car_info()), and static methods are called directly on the architype (Car.get_wheels()).
+Instance methods are invoked using the dot notation on the instance (car.display_car_info()), and static methods are called directly on the archetype (Car.get_wheels()).

 The entry block serves as the entry point of the program, where a Car instance is created, and its methods are invoked to display the car's information and the number of wheels.